Emma Bryce

 Vice President

-Roy Cline is a retired Pediatric Ophthalmologist and Clinical Professor at UBC.
+Roy is a retired Pediatric Ophthalmologist and Clinical Professor at UBC.
 He has a lifelong interest in wildlife photography and environmental protection.
 He is a member of the Canadian Association of Physicians for the Environment.
 He and his wife, Susan, have a farm near Fort Langley where there are resident goats, horses, dogs, a cat and a new beekeeping venture.
 They are active participants in the FVC Nature Stewards program and are supporting an amphibian habitat restoration project on their property.
 They feel privileged to listen to the frog chorus each evening.

 John Vissers